oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

   </Apply>
   ```

+<span> </span>
+:  The expression is `True` because the first argument (10) is greater than all of the elements of the **_bag_** (9,3,4 and 2).

 * `urn:oasis:names:tc:xacml:3.0:function:any-of-any`

-  This function applies a Boolean function on each tuple from the cross product on all bags arguments, and returns `True` if and only if the predicate is `True` for at least one inside-function call.
+  This function applies a Boolean function on each tuple from the cross product on all **_bags_** arguments, and returns `True` if and only if the predicate is `True` for at least one inside-function call.

   This function SHALL take n+1 arguments, where n is one or greater.
 The first argument SHALL be an `<Function>` element that names a Boolean function that takes n arguments.
-The remaining arguments are either primitive data types or bags of primitive types.
-The expression SHALL be evaluated as if the function named in the `<Function>` argument was applied between every tuple of the cross product on all bags and the primitive values, and the results were combined using `urn:oasis:names:tc:xacml:1.0:function:or`.
-The semantics are that the result of the expression SHALL be `True` if and only if the applied predicate is `True` for at least one function call on the tuples from the bags and primitive values.
+The remaining arguments are either primitive data types or **_bags_** of primitive types.
+The expression SHALL be evaluated as if the function named in the `<Function>` argument was applied between every tuple of the cross product on all **_bags_** and the primitive values, and the results were combined using `urn:oasis:names:tc:xacml:1.0:function:or`.
+The semantics are that the result of the expression SHALL be `True` if and only if the applied predicate is `True` for at least one function call on the tuples from the **_bags_** and primitive values.

-  For example, the following expression SHALL evaluate to `True` because at least one of the elements of the first bag, namely `Ringo`, is equal to at least one of the elements of the second bag:
+  For example, the following expression SHALL evaluate to `True`:

   ```xml
   <Apply FunctionId="urn:oasis:names:tc:xacml:3.0:function:any-of-any">